-Assuming the proposal is approved at the Extraordinary General Meeting, our Board of Directors would be immediately reduced to a maximum of 11 members.
+Assuming the nominee in this proxy is elected at the Extraordinary General Meeting and the proposal is approved, our Board of Directors would be immediately reduced to a maximum of 11 members.
 However, in order to accommodate the addition to the Board of Directors of our new nominee, if Mr. Miller is elected at the Extraordinary General Meeting then, as a temporary exception to the provision, the amendment would permit a maximum number of 12 members to allow the newly elected director and existing directors to serve their full term of office until the end of the 2015 Annual General Meeting.